Authorization policies with ztunnel

 Waypoint proxies do not impersonate the identity of the source workload.
 Once you have introduced a waypoint to the traffic path, the destination ztunnel will see traffic with the waypoint’s identity, not the source identity.

 This means that when you have a waypoint installed, the ideal place to enforce policy shifts.
 Even if you only wish to enforce policy against L4 attributes, if you are dependent on the source identity, you should attach your policy to your waypoint proxy.
-A second policy may be targeted at your workload to make its ztunnel enforce policies like “in-mesh traffic must come from my waypoint in order to reach my application”.
+A second policy should be targeted at your workload to make its ztunnel enforce policies like “in-mesh traffic must come from my waypoint in order to reach my application”.

 Peer authentication